Rockcliffe, Dumfries and Galloway

 Rockcliffe is a small, coastal village in Kirkcudbrightshire, Dumfries and Galloway in Scotland, with a view of Rough Island, Hestan Island, the Solway Firth and sometimes the Cumbrian coast.

-Rockcliffe lies on the eastern side of the River Urr estuary, and gives access to Rough Island by way of both firm mud exposed at low tide and a natural, tidal causeway.
+Rockcliffe lies on the eastern side of the River Urr estuary and gives access to Rough Island by way of both firm mud exposed at low tide and a natural, tidal causeway.

-Road access is from Dalbeattie (6 mi) and Dumfries (20 mi); although Kippford is nearby there is no direct road route.
+Road access is from Dalbeattie (6 mi) and Dumfries (20 mi); although Kippford is nearby, there is no direct road route.

-Rockcliffe is also linked to Castlehill Point (site of an Iron Age defended settlement), Glenstocken, Portling and Sandyhills by footpath.
+Rockcliffe is also linked to Castlehill Point (site of an Iron Age defended settlement), Glenstocken, Portling, and Sandyhills by footpath.

 The village is a combination of both residential and holiday let properties.
-Local business in Rockcliffe is mainly holiday lets, though the village also has one tea room, a caravan site and the surrounding farming industry.
-Salmon fishing with nets at Rough Island and cockle fishing are both occasionally based from the beach.
+Local business in Rockcliffe is mainly holiday lets, though the village also has one tea room, a caravan site, and the surrounding farming industry.
+Salmon fishing with nets at Rough Island and cockle fishing are both occasionally based on the beach.

 The village has a car park and a public toilet, now including a defibrillator, but no other facilities to speak of.
 An ice cream van can usually be relied upon to be open for business in the bay on even the cloudiest days.

 The site of the 5th century Dark Ages hillfort called the Mote of Mark adjoins Rockcliffe.
 Furthermore, this site is an example of a vitrified fort.